jasonsbarr/how-to-think-like-a-programmer/manuscript/01-introduction.md

 # Introduction

 You are about to embark on an amazing journey.

 Learning to program is a highly-sought after skill in today's technology-driven world.
 By learning to program, you can dramatically increase your income in a short period of time while you get to work on interesting and challenging projects.
 Not only that, but programming can even be lots of fun!
 There's nothing quite like encountering a problem, working through a solution, and building it in code.

 Most importantly, you'll learn thinking skills that can be applied to any problem domain, code-related or not.

-This book is a bit different from most "learn to code" books and courses.
+This book is a bit different from most "learn to code" books.
 Too many programming books for beginners teach you the syntax and basics of a programming language, but that's where it ends.

 This book does more.